Many women rely on caffeine to wake them up at the beginning of the day and to keep them going when energy levels are lagging mid-afternoon.

 And lots of women enjoy cups of tea or coffee throughout the day, but during pregnancy, you need to keep an eye on how much caffeine you’re taking in.

-200mg of caffeine per day is ideally the limit you should stick to during pregnancy.
-200mg is the amount of caffeine found in around 2 cups of instant coffee, so you should stick to around 2 cups per day.
+200mg of caffeine per day is ideally the maximum amount you should consume to during pregnancy.
+200mg is the amount of caffeine found in around 2 cups of instant coffee, so you should stick to around 2 cups per day – or less.

 However, caffeine is found in much more than just coffee – tea, green tea, chocolate, some over-the-counter medications, cola and energy drinks all contain caffeine and so if you regularly include these foods in your diet you’ll need to count the caffeine levels in them too.